peterMangrove/mangrove-docs-test/offer-maker/reactive-offer.md

 ---
-description: Developer documentation pertaining to Reactive Offers management.
+description: Reactive offers are liquidity promises
 ---

+{% hint style="info" %}
+**Editor's note**

+For each function described below, we include the following tabs:

+* Signature - the function's Solidity signature
+* Events - possible Mangrove events emitted by calling this function
+* Revert reasons - all possible strings returned after a revert
+* Solidity - Solidity code example
+* ethers.js - Javascript code example using [ethers.js](https://docs.ethers.io/v5/)
+{% endhint %}

 # Reactive Offers

-## Description

-{% hint style="info" %}
 A **Reactive**_ _**Offer**_ _is a promise, posted on a Mangrove (o_utboundToken_, _inboundToken_) [Offer List](../data-structures/market.md), that an underlying [Maker Contract](maker-contract.md) is able to deliver a certain amount of _outbound_ tokens in exchange of specified amount of _inbound_ tokens.&#x20;
-{% endhint %}

-## Write functions&#x20;

-{% hint style="info" %}
-In the following descriptions, we use a table with tabs to describe Mangrove's functions:

-* Function - the name and parameters of the function.
-* Emitted logs - the event(s) emitted to the log by a function call.
-* Revert reasons - reasons a call to this function may revert.
-* Solidity snippet - a snippet of code employing the function in a contract.
-{% endhint %}

 ### Posting a new Reactive Offer

-Unless one is posting a [Trivial Offer](../offer-making-strategies/basic-offer.md), posting a new offer in a given [Offer List](../data-structures/market.md) should be done _via_ a [Maker Contract](maker-contract.md), since the Mangrove will register `msg.sender` address for the callback function to execute the offer (when matched).
-The corresponding solidity function is described below (source code is [here](https://github.com/giry-dev/mangrove/blob/552ab35500c34e831f40a68fac81c8b3e6be7f5b/packages/mangrove-solidity/contracts/MgvOfferMaking.sol#L49)).
+New offers should usually be posted by [Maker Contract](maker-contract.md) able to source liquidity when asked to by Mangrove (although it [is possible](../offer-making-strategies/basic-offer.md) to post new offers from an EOA).

+The code of `newOffer` is [available here](https://github.com/giry-dev/mangrove/blob/552ab35500c34e831f40a68fac81c8b3e6be7f5b/packages/mangrove-solidity/contracts/MgvOfferMaking.sol#L49)).

 {% tabs %}
-{% tab title="Function" %}
+{% tab title="Signature" %}
 ```solidity
 function newOffer(
     address outboundTkn,